namshi/node-nmconfig/README.md

 ## So what about it?
 Here in Namshi we like our configuration: incremental, overridable, and defined in a compact way.<br/>
 As well as we like to don't go nuts when we clone a project repo for the 1st time.<br/>
-This is way we came up with tools like [reconfig](https://github.com/namshi/reconfig) and [file-ensure](https://github.com/namshi/node-file-ensure).
+This is why we came up with tools like [reconfig](https://github.com/namshi/reconfig) and [file-ensure](https://github.com/namshi/node-file-ensure).
 With nmConfig we put all this things together in a convenient lib that turns all of this in a matter of a `require()` instruction.

 ## What does it do: